Garmin Enduro 3 vs OnePlus Watch 2

 Frequently Asked Questions

-Garmin Enduro 3 excels if you value unrivaled battery life: up to 90 days in smartwatch mode with solar.
-OnePlus Watch 2 is better if you prioritize groundbreaking 100-hour battery life for a full-featured wear os watch.
-Pick based on your budget and daily use.
+Garmin Enduro 3 is the better choice if you prioritize unrivaled battery life: up to 90 days in smartwatch mode with solar.
+OnePlus Watch 2 wins if you value groundbreaking 100-hour battery life for a full-featured wear os watch.
+Both are rated highly (5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure